Page last updated: March 30, 2023

 Here's our decision framework in more detail.
 Feel free to provide feedback or suggest changes.

-- An audited product – this reduces the risk to our users and shows us that you take security seriously.
+- A security-tested product – whether through audit, an internal security team or some other method, your product's security must be reliably tested.
+This reduces the risk to our users and shows us that you take security seriously.

 - Worked on by an active team – this helps ensure quality and that a user will get support with their queries.